 “Marijuana is an effective sleep aid because it restores a person’s natural sleep cycle, which so often falls out of sync with our schedules in today’s modern lifestyle,” says Dr. Matt Roman, a medical marijuana physician and president of Nature’s Way Medicine.1

-- Somewhere between 50 to 70 million U.S. adults experience some form of sleep disorder, according to the American Sleep Association.
+- Somewhere between 50 to 70 million U.S. adults experience some form of sleep disorder, according to the National Library Of Medicine.

 - Nearly 30 percent of the population will experience insomnia some time during their lifetime.